supercollider/rfcs/README.md

 - Do you agree with the proposal in its current form?
 - Are concerns and questions adequately addressed?
-- Do you have suggestions for how the RFC can be revised or expanded, especially in the Remaining Questions section?
+- Do you have suggestions for how the RFC can be revised or expanded, especially in the Unresolved Questions section?

 The RFC will likely undergo numerous revisions in the discussion process.